Rehabilitation Counseling Master’s of Science (Online)

 SERVING COMMUNITIES IN NEED

 Rehabilitation counselors help people with physical, mental, developmental, or emotional disabilities live independently.
-They work in a variety of settings, such as community rehabilitation centers, senior citizen centers, and youth guidance organizations
+They work in a variety of settings such as hospitals, schools, federal and government agencies, private rehabilitation centers, senior citizen centers, and youth guidance organizations.

-The Master of Science Degree in Rehabilitation Counseling is a sixty-one (61) semester-hour program within the Department of Counseling and is fully accredited as a traditional Rehabilitation Counseling program by the nationally recognized Council for Accreditation of Counseling and Related Educational Programs (CACREP) for a period of eight years beginning July 2015 through July 2023.
-The Rehabilitation Counseling program will apply in the future for the Clinical Rehabilitation Counseling accreditation under CACREP with the current sixty-one-hour curriculum constructed to be evaluated under CACREP 2016 standards.
+The Master of Science degree in Rehabilitation Counseling is a fully online, sixty-one (61) semester-hour program within the Department of Counseling and is accredited as Rehabilitation Counseling program by the nationally recognized Council for Accreditation of Counseling and Related Educational Programs (CACREP) through October 2024.
+The Rehabilitation Counseling program applied for the Clinical Rehabilitation Counseling accreditation under CACREP with the current sixty-one-hour curriculum constructed to be evaluated under CACREP 2016 standards.

 Program Mission